Trying to Run an Anderson Darling Normality Test in Excel?

-QI Macros adds a new tab to Excel's menu.
 To run a normality test using QI Macros:

 - QI Macros will run an Anderson-Darling Normality Test and other descriptive statistics giving both numerical and graphical representations of the data:

-Interpreting the Anderson Darling test results
+Interpreting the Anderson Darling Results

 The Anderson-Darling values shown are: